Tired of going to the salon?

 Still, to be safe, experiment on the cool setting when you first use this hair dryer.
 See if the air that it releases through this setting can help you achieve your desired hairstyle—without having to switch to higher settings.

-This unit can be rather handy even if you frequently travel.
+This high quality hooded hair dryer can be rather handy even if you frequently travel.
 It’s relatively compact and the storage cage can actually hold the entire unit, including the power cord.

 What We Like

 - Easy movement (great for those who multitask)

 - Ionic technology helps minimize hair damage

 What We Don't Like

 - The tube may fall out from rapid and strong movements

 - Short power cord that’s only two-feet long